sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tutorial.md

 where $Q(u,v) = au^2 + buv + cv^2$ is a positive definite quadratic form, has a functional equation but, in general, does not have an Euler product.

-To define an L-series by an Euler product in Sage, one can use the LSeriesAbstract class.
+To define an L-series by an Euler product in Sage, one can use the '''LSeriesAbstract''' class.
 For example,

 sage: L = LSeriesAbstract(conductor=1, hodge_numbers=[0], weight=1, epsilon=1, poles=[1], residues=[-1], base_field=QQ)